Blueberry Peach Oatmeal

 Ingredients measured out to make blueberry peach oatmeal: blueberries, water, peaches, oats, almond butter, cinnamon, vanilla and flaxseed.

 • fresh peaches – use ripe, in-season peaches for the best results!
+No need to peel the peaches for this recipe!

 • fresh blueberries – you can use frozen blueberries, but fresh is best.
 If using frozen, just thaw the fruit and follow the recipe as normal.